Dai County: Names

 As is usual in Chinese, the name "Daixian" is used for both the county as a whole and for the county seat at Shangguan.
 Because the English word "county" only typically describes the area, it's more common to use a transcription of the Chinese form of the name when talking about its seat of government.
 Dàixiàn is the pinyin romanization of the Mandarin pronunciation of the Chinese placename written as 代縣 in traditional characters and as 代县 in the simplified characters now used in mainland China.
 The same name was formerly written as Tai County, Tai Hsien, or Tai-hsien in the Wade-Giles system.
 The name was most recently bestowed in 1912, during the organization of the Republic of China.

 The county took its name from its predecessor Daizhou or Dai Prefecture, which had existed since AD 585.
-This name was formerly written as Tai Chou or Tai-chou in Wade-Giles and as Taichow or Taichow Sha by the Chinese Post Office.
+This name was formerly written as Tai Chou or Tai-chou in Wade–Giles and as Taichow or Taichow Sha by the now abandoned Chinese postal romanization system.
 Daizhou had taken its name from the recently abolished Dai Commandery, despite having never been part of it or the seat of the earlier "Dai" regions.
-Dai Commandery had been created by the Zhou state of Zhao to organize its northeastern conquests and was based in the former capital of the Baidi Kingdom of Dai.
+Dai Commandery had been created by the Zhou state of Zhao to organize its northeastern conquests and was based in the former capital of the Beidi Kingdom of Dai.
 That city's native name was transcribed using the character 代, now read dài in Mandarin but with an Old Chinese pronunciation that has been reconstructed as /*lˤək-s/.
 It became known as Daixian as well but was near present-day Yuzhou in Hebei.
 Its name was used for the rump kingdom of Zhao established by Prince Jia to oppose Qin in the 220s BC; after the fall of Qin, there was a Dai among Xiang Yu's Eighteen Kingdoms and the Han Empire's princely appanages.
 These included the commanderies of Yunzhong and Yanmen in northern Shanxi along with the old Dai homeland in northwestern Hebei, spreading the name westward into Shanxi.

 The earlier name for the county had been Guangwu ("Broad-&-Martial"), with its eponymous county seat located southwest of present-day Shangguan.
-It was also known as Yanmen (after the nearby pass) once the seat of Yanmen Commandery was moved to Guangwu from Yinguan (near present-day Shuozhou, Shanxi) under the Kingdom of Wei during China's Three Kingdoms Period.
+It was also known as Yanmen (after the nearby pass) once the seat of Yanmen Commandery was moved to Guangwu from Yinguan (near present-day Shuozhou, Shanxi) under the Kingdom of Wei during China's Three Kingdoms period.
 These names followed the posts when they moved to Shangguan under the Northern Wei.
 It ceased to be called Guangwu in 589 at the creation of Yanmen County; it ceased to be called Yanmen after that county was abolished under the Yuan.
 The town was also briefly known as Sizhou under the Northern Zhou and early Sui after Si Prefecture was relocated to Shangguan in 579 from its original seat northwest of Xinzhou.
 Present day villages of New Guangwu and Old Guangwu along with the Guangwu section of the Great Wall are located in adjacent Shanyin County.